Horse Colic, Signs, Symptoms and How to Treat It

 Medicate the Colicing Horse with Pepto Bismol or Banamine

 You need to walk, walk, walk and walk some more.
 You're looking for the horses intestines to start moving.
-A sign that the bowels are moving will be gas or a bowel movement.
+A sight the bowels are moving will be gas or a bowel movement.
 A bowel movement is really what you want.

 When the horse moves its bowels you'll want to test it.
 You do this by collecting a few of the "biscuits" and put them in a bucket or glove, add water and swirl it around until dissolved.
 Once dissolved, pour off the excess water and see what you have left in the bucket or glove.
 Gravel or rocks means the horse has "sand" colic.
 Undigested hay and a lot of it, means "hay" or "feed" colic.